 Q: If it’s that bad, how do health care insurers continue to make this scheme work?

-A: Generally speaking, yes–at least, once you’ve met your deductible.
-I don’t bill insurers for my services, but they’re still on the hook to you to pay what they owe for the rest of your care.
-That said, the low negotiated prepaid/cash prices I can get for you on many of these services may make your insurance coverage moot anyway, particularly if you’re not going to meet your annual deductible.
+A: Generally speaking, yes — at least once you’ve met your deductible.
+I don’t bill insurers for my services, but they’re still on the hook to pay what they owe for the rest of your care.
+That said, the low negotiated prepaid/cash prices I can get for you on many of these services may make your insurance coverage moot anyway — particularly if you’re not going to meet your annual deductible.

 Q: What about the poor?
 Don’t they deserve/need health insurance, even for primary care?